1 Chronicles 9

 Notes

-The Judahite returnees are organized by their three main clans, each traced back to a son of Judah.
+The Judahite returnees are arranged by their three main clans, each traced to a son of Judah.
 Uthai (v.
 4) descends from פֶּרֶץ ("Perez"), the son of Judah and Tamar (Genesis 38:29).
 The "Shilonites" in v.
 5 are descendants of Shelah, Judah's third son (Genesis 38:5).
 The Zerahites (v.
 6) trace their line to Zerah, Perez's twin brother (Genesis 38:30).
-Together, these three clans represent the complete tribal restoration of Judah.
+Together these clans present Judah as restored in its principal family lines.

-The parallel list in Nehemiah 11:4-6 gives 468 descendants of Perez and 928 total from Judah's line, differing from Chronicles' numbers.
-These discrepancies likely reflect either different stages of resettlement or different methods of counting (household heads vs. total adult males).
+The parallel list in Nehemiah 11:4-6 gives 468 descendants of Perez and 928 total from Judah's line, numbers that differ from Chronicles.
+The discrepancy likely reflects either different stages of resettlement or different methods of counting, such as household heads versus total adult males.

 The Benjamite contingent of 956 men (v.
 9) is notably large.
-Benjamin's close association with Judah dates to the division of the kingdom, when Benjamin alone remained loyal to the house of David (1 Kings 12:21).
-The two tribes together form the core of the post-exilic community, and their joint presence in Jerusalem underscores the continuity of the Davidic kingdom.
+Benjamin's close association with Judah goes back to the division of the kingdom, when Benjamin remained with the house of David (1 Kings 12:21).
+Together the two tribes form the core of the post-exilic community, and their shared presence in Jerusalem underscores continuity with the Davidic kingdom.

 The Priestly Families (vv.
 10-13)